canonical-ols/snapstore-snap-docs/docs/how-to/build-images.md

 This functionality requires a [Dedicated Snap Store](https://ubuntu.com/internet-of-things/appstore), also known as an IoT App Store.
 ```

-Ubuntu Core image building from on-prem store requires passing extra options in
+Ubuntu Core image building from an air-gapped Enterprise Store requires passing'
-the form of environment variables to `ubuntu-image`, including:
+extra options in the form of environment variables to `ubuntu-image`, including:

-* The location of the on-prem store
+* The URL of the Enterprise Store
-* The store credentials
+* Dedicated Snap Store credentials
-* The store ID
+* The Dedicated Snap Store ID

 ```{terminal}
 :user: user